mkondzie/STS/README.md

 ## Module files
 For each tested module a separate directory named after module ID is created.
 The directory consists of 3 main folders, a data file and log files.
 ### p-scan files
-The pscan_files directory contains raw txt files, one for each ASIC.
+The pscan_files directory contains one txt file for each ASIC.
+For each out of chosen discriminators, signals are recorded for every channel of an ASIC.
+Signals originate from a pulse generator injecting the channels with fixed-amplitude pulses.

 The files include ADC values for each channel and the corresponding signal amplitude.
 ### trim files
 trim_files
 ### connectivity check files
-The conn_check_files directory contains raw txt files, one for each ASIC.
+The conn_check_files directory contains txt files, one for each ASIC.
 The files include ADC values for each channel and the corresponding signal amplitude.
 ## Analysis macros
 ### trim adc
 The trim_adc.hxx and trim_adc.cxx files introduce the trim_check class, which is responsible for reading raw data (txt files) and converting it into ROOT files for further analysis.